 With respect to investment firms, the EBA's work had two aims in 2023.
-Firstly, the EBA was focused on finalising the implementation of the technical details of the Investment Firms Regulation (IFR) and Investment Firms Directive (IFD) introduced in 2019.
+Firstly, the EBA was focused on finalising the implementation of the technical details of the Investment

+Firms Regulation (IFR) and Investment Firms Directive (IFD) introduced in 2019.
 The delivery of the draft RTS on prudential consolidation for investment firm groups thus constituted the final EBA deliverable under the Investment Firms Roadmap.
 Secondly, on 1 February 2023 the EBA, along with the European Securities and Markets Authority (ESMA), received a Call for Advice (CfA) from the Commission on the implementation review for the IFR/IFD framework, and they then started on the work associated with this CfA.
 Additionally, on 25 July 2023 the EBA published the guidelines for consultation on the application of the group capital test for investment firms, which are due to be published before the end of Q2 2024.

-In the fields of securitisation and covered bonds, the EBA finalised the RTS setting out homogeneity criteria for on-balance-sheet (or synthetic) securitisation transactions, as well as the draft RTS on the exposure value of synthetic excess spread, both under the simple, transparent and standardised (STS) framework.
+In the fields of securitisation and covered bonds, the EBA finalised the RTS setting out homogeneity criteria for STS on-balance-sheet (or synthetic) securitisation transactions under the simple, transparent and standardised (STS) framework set out in the Securitisation Regulation, as well as the draft RTS on the exposure value of synthetic excess spread, set out in the CRR respectively.